Views and filtration

 If you use a SharePoint list or Excel data sources, the first employee without a manager will be a starting employee.

-You can use the filtration rule to exclude people from the chart or show just specific departments or employees.
-You may filter by department, name, or by any other field from your data source.
+You can use filtration conditions to exclude employees from the chart or show only specific departments or people.
+You can filter by department, name, or any other field from your data source.

 Note

-This editor contains a set of conditions that are resolved either to true
+This editor contains a set of conditions that are evaluated as true or false.

-Click the + Add condition button to create a new one.
+Click + Add condition to add a condition.

-The Org Chart box will be displayed if it meets All or Any of the conditions.
+An employee box is displayed if it meets All or Any of the conditions.

-a drop-down list for selecting a data source field,
+a drop-down list to select a field from the data source,

-The comparison drop-down contains an operator Matches that allows to check whether the current value matches with a defined regular expression.
+The operator drop-down includes Matches, which lets you check whether the value matches a regular expression.

 Note